Laviska Shenault Jr. Player Prop Bets for NFL Week 10 | Jacksonville vs. Indianapolis 11/14/2021

 - Shenault put together a 24-yard performance against the Bills last week on four catches while being targeted four times.

-- Over his last three outings, Shenault has collected 91 yards on 12 catches, averaging 30.3 yards per game on 18 targets.
+- During his last three games, Shenault has put up 30.3 yards per game, reeling in 12 passes on 18 targets.

 Shenault's Jacksonville Teammates